-This guide provides an overview of the Web-RAID Management graphical user interface, also known as the WebGUI.
-The WebGUI is an intuitive, yet comprehensive management tool designed for users of any experience level.
+This guide provides an overview of the Web-RAID Management graphical user interface, the WebGUI.
+The WebGUI is an intuitive yet comprehensive management tool for users of any experience level.

 Starting the WebGUI

 How to login WebGUI in Windows/Mac